narkisr/formation/README.md

 Formation is a configuration library for Clojure projects following simple conventions, it enables:

 * Loading edn files from ~/.{project}.edn or /etc/{project}/{project}.edn (by order).
-* Running validations on the configuration
+* Running [validations](https://github.com/narkisr/substantiation) on the configuration.
-* Spitting out errors in pretty printed form into both stdout/timbre (logging).
+* Spitting out errors in pretty printed form into both stdout/[timbre](https://github.com/ptaoussanis/timbre).

 # Usage
 Formation expects the following keys in the edn file (for project named foo):